MatthewYong/twufo/README.md

 - Tutors from Code Institute, for guiding me through some tough codes in JavaScript
 - Code Institute, for the valuable lessons through videos and exercises
 - Stack Overflow, for giving me code support
-- Slack community, for reviewing my project, giving me new ideas and code support.
-Mainly Anna_ci for her tips on how to deploy the website.
+- Slack community giving me new ideas and code support.
+Mainly Anna_ci for her tips on how to deploy the website and Paul F_alumni for reviewing my project

 ## Disclaimer
 This website is for educational purposes only.
 All content and images are illustrative.